-The sip:provider CE system upgrade to mr5.4.1 will be performed in a couple of tasks:
+The sip:provider CE system upgrade to mr5.5.1 will be performed in several steps:

 - · Verify APT source lists

+- Upgrade the base system from Debian 8 (jessie) to Debian 9 (stretch)

-- · Upgrade NGCP software packages
+- Upgrade the NGCP software packages

-- · Upgrade NGCP configuration templates
+- · Upgrade the NGCP configuration templates

-- · Upgrade NGCP DB schema
+- · Upgrade the NGCP DB schema

+- · Upgrade the NGCP configuration schema

-- Upgrade the base system within Debian (v8) to the latest package versions
+- · Upgrade the base system within Debian 9 (stretch) to the latest package versions

-12.2.1 Set the proper software repositories
+14.2.1 Set the proper software repositories

-Ensure you are using Sipwise APT repositories.
+Ensure you are using the Sipwise APT repositories.
 Public Debian mirrors may not provide packages for old Debian releases anymore.
-Also they can be outdated.
-Consider to use Sipwise repositories for the time of upgrade.
+Also, they might be outdated.
+Consider using Sipwise repositories for the time of the upgrade.